Microscopy¶

 super().__init__()

-# create a model if none is provided
+# create nn_model if none is provided

-if model is None:
+if nn_model is None:

-self.model = smp.create_model(
+self.nn_model = smp.create_model(

 arch,